 Starbucks Corp.
-(SBUX), the world’s largest coffee-shop chain, fell the most in 11 months after forecasting fourth-quarter profit that trailed estimates as consumers pull back around the globe.
+(SBUX:US), the world’s largest coffee-shop chain, fell the most in 11 months after forecasting fourth-quarter profit that trailed estimates as consumers pull back around the globe.

 “People are disappointed in the fourth-quarter guidance going down,” Sara Senatore, a New York-based analyst at Sanford C. Bernstein & Co., said in an interview.
 “It’s a confidence issue” in the U.S., she said.